ClimbMAX Steep Slope Harvester

 Nigel says his machine is highly productive on the steepest of slopes and, as a single operator in a single machine, it’s quick and efficient to set up and get going.

 “In today’s environment we have to be efficient, productive and safe and ClimbMAX ticks all the boxes for me,” says Nigel.

 As the ClimbMAX Steep Slope Harvester gains international traction in the marketplace, we field enquiries from around the globe.
 We've welcomed representatives from Chile, Canada, and three major logging companies in the USA to Nelson to have a look at the next generation harvesting machine.
-We've now built and tested 10 ClimbMAX machines, with the last one recently shipped off to the USA.
-The next machine has been ordered and is in production.
+We've now built and tested 11 ClimbMAX machines, with the last one recently shipped off to the USA.
+The next machine is in production.